animeshon/docs/docs/ashen/concepts.md

 See [Ashen's Perceptual Hashing](/docs/ashen/concepts#ashens-perceptual-hashing) for a detailed explaination about the `signature` generation process.
 :::

-### Search by Image / Video
+### Reverse Search by Image / Video
 Performing a search by `Image` or `Video` against [Ashen](/docs/ashen/introduction)'s database can be performed in 2 different ways:

-* *Upload* the content and let Ashen handle the generation of the Perceptual Hash and matching process.
+* *Upload* the content and let Ashen handle the generation of the `signature` and matching process.
-* *Generate the Perceptual Hash locally* and delegate to Ashen only the matching process.
-In this case [official clients](/docs/ashen/sdk/quickstarts) are recommended to generate healty `Perceptual Hash Signatures`.
+* *Generate the `signature`* and delegate to Ashen only the matching process.
+In this case [official clients](/docs/ashen/sdk/quickstarts) are recommended to generate healty `signatures`.

-In the first case Ashen performs the above **3 steps** to generate the `Perceptual Hash Signature` of the content.
+In the first case Ashen performs the above **3 steps** to generate the `signature` of the content.

-After that the **Search Process** is the the same.
+After that the **process** is the the same.

 ![Ashen Search Step 1](assets/ashen-search-1.svg)

-The `Perceptual Hash Signature` provided (no matter if it was provided by the client or after an internal generation) is matched against the `signatures` alread present in the database.
+The `signature` provided (no matter if it was provided by the client or after an internal generation) is matched against the one already indexed in the database.

 ![Ashen Search Step 2](assets/ashen-search-2.svg)

-The candidate which match better the provided `Perceptual Hash Signature` is finally returned along with information of the original content such as Episode and/or Anime IDs.
+The candidate which better match the provided `signature` is finally returned along with metadata informations of the original contents.

 ## Image Preprocessing

-### Work in Progress
+#### Work in Progress

-More information will be made available on [Discuss](https://discuss.animeshon.com) and [GitHub](https://github.com/animeshon) as development continues.
+More informations will be made available on [Discuss](https://discuss.animeshon.com) and [GitHub](https://github.com/animeshon) as development continues.